Kroger paid employee bonuses in March, asked for money back in April

 Kroger has responded to those federal cases with arguments that it acted in good faith to identify and correct payroll mistakes.
 It also argued that employees failed to pursue grievance, arbitration and other remedies before suing.

 Gilvin said she tried to resolve the bonus mistakes through the company and her union.
 But she was frustrated by the lack of action.
-So, she approached the WCPO 9 I-Team for help.
+So, she approached Scripps News Cincinnati for help.

 "I'm probably going to get fired for this," she said.
 "Somebody needs to hold them accountable."